Glue42/core/tutorials/guides/core/01_javascript/javascript.md

 });
 ```

 Do this for all three applications, passing in the correct application name.
+The application name is used by the platform to map it to an application definition that is then accessible using `glue.appManager.myInstance.application`.

 Additionally we need to predefine our applications inside our Glue42 Core environment.
 We do this by adding the following configuration to the `glue.config.json`.
 After adding it restart the `gluec` by quitting it and running `gluec serve` again for the changes to take effect: